Redfin currently rates Detroit as only somewhat competitive. Yet, some factors indicate that this market could soon begin to heat up once more.

 Famous acts from Detroit include Alice Coltrane, Bob Seger, Eminem, Madonna, Marvin Gaye, and The White Stripes — among many more.

 There is lots to do in terms of entertainment, too.
-Tenants can catch a baseball game at Tiger Stadium, hockey game at Little Caesars Arena, or watch the Lions football team at Ford Field.
+Residents can catch a baseball game at Tiger Stadium, hockey game at Little Caesars Arena, or watch the Lions football team at Ford Field.

 Meanwhile, arts enthusiasts can catch performances at locations like Fox Theatre, Music Hall Center for the Performing Arts, the Gem Theatre, and Orchestra Hall.